 Contributor: Denis Brady, President, Burns & Wilcox Brokerage, San Francisco, California

-Contributor: David Derigiotis, Corporate Senior Vice President, National Professional Liability Practice Leader, Burns & Wilcox
+Contributor: Karl Olson, Vice President, Professional & Management Liability Practice Leader, Burns & Wilcox Brokerage, San Francisco, California

-In addition, claims continue to increase due to perfluoroalkyl and polyfluoroalkyl substances (PFAs)—also known as “forever Chemicals.”
+Pollution incidents are becoming more frequent and severe.
+This is a result of natural disasters and weather-related events.
+In addition, glyphosate (Roundup) continues to be a concern with several lawsuits pending.
+Also, real estate vacancies related to COVID-19, Mold and Legionella claims are on the rise.
+Mold claims have already had a major impact on the market.
+Claims continue to increase due to perfluoroalkyl and polyfluoroalkyl substances (PFAs)—also known as “forever Chemicals.”
 The Environmental Protection Agency has advised that exposure to the man-made chemicals have been linked to adverse human health risks.
 In addition to PFAs another forever chemical which continues to be on the radar for regulators and insurers is glyphosate which is found in weed-killing products.

 Contributor: Gina Jones, Vice President, Director, Environmental Programs, Burns & Wilcox, Denver, CO